-This book makes a pioneering attempt to analyse the linkages between the rule of East India Company and urban environment in colonial India through the study of the city of Madras (present Chennai) over more than a half-century from 1746 to 1803.
+This book makes a pioneering attempt to analyse the linkages between the rule of East India Company and urban environment in colonial India over more than a half-century - from 1746 to 1803 - through a study of the city of Madras (present Chennai).

 An important contribution to the history of urban economics and environment, this book with its lucid style and rich illustrations will be an essential read for scholars and researchers of colonial history, modern Indian history, environmental history, urban environment, urban history, political economy, urban economic history, Indian history, and South Asian studies.